Mount Boppy Gold Mine

 The mining village of Canbelego grew to the east of the mine's site.
 In 1905, the population had been around 1,500, with around 300 of these being employees of the mine.
 Between 1907 and 1917, the population was around 2,000.

 In charge of operations was the mine's Superintendent.
 The first Superintendent, until his death in 1902, was S.W Vale, formerly of the Gibraltar Mine, followed by Thomas White.
 From 1904 to 1908, the Superintendent, was Thomas Pascoe, who was succeeded by the longest-serving of the Superintendents, James Negus.
 The Superintendent was the de facto mayor of the mining village, essentially a company town, which would not have local government until 1958.

 When James Negus arrived, from London, the mine had only about two years of ore in sight.
 He brought with him the management services of mining engineers, John Taylor & Sons, to further develop the mine.
 More rich ore was discovered, in early 1909, a new main shaft was sunk, and work commenced on extending the existing main shaft to the 600 foot level.

 For its time, the Mount Boppy Gold Mine was a sophisticated and well run operation, with its own assaying laboratory, and was an early adopter of the cyanide process.
 Below 240 feet, the lode transitioned from an oxide zone to a sulphide zone.
 The surface plant needed to be capable of treating both kinds of ore, especially as the mining went deeper.
 The company was able to reuse some equipment obtained from other mines.
-The company's huge 60-head stamper battery was divided so that the oxide zone ore was pulverised by 20-heads and the sulpide zone ore by the remaining 40-heads.
+The company's huge 60-head stamper battery was divided so that the oxide zone ore was pulverised by 20-heads and the sulphide zone ore by the remaining 40-heads.